 Upon arrival at home, you may lie down for 1 to 2 hours.
 Then you may walk short distances and perform light activities.
 You may resume your normal daily activity tomorrow.
 If you have had a diagnostic medial branch block, then do light activities that normally cause your pain after procedure to evaluate if the medication is working for you.
 Avoid lifting heavy objects (over 20 pounds).
-Do not drive for 12 hours after the procedure if you received sedation or anesthesia.
+Do not drive for 24 hours after the procedure if you received sedation or anesthesia.

 Keep the injection site dry and inspect the site twice a day for 3 days.
 Remove the Band-Aid, if one is in place, 24 hours after the injection.
 You may shower today.
-No soaking baths, hot tubs, whirlpools or swimming pools for 48 hours.
+No soaking baths, hot tubs, whirlpools or swimming pools for 72 hours.

 Some discomfort may occur at the injection site.
 You may:

 Take over the counter pain medication such as Tylenol (acetaminophen).
 DO NOT take Motrin, Advil, Ibuprofen, Naproxen, or Aleve for 24 hours.